gamazonlab/Polygenic_Background_Rare_Variant_Axis/README.md

 n_simu: simulation id

-wilcox_p: P-value of two-sample Wilcoxon test for, among cases, whether the polygenic risk for LEV carriers is lower than non-carriers (one-side test).
+wilcox_p: P-value of two-sample Wilcoxon test testing, among cases, whether the polygenic risk for LEV carriers is lower than non-carriers (one-side test).

 p1-p10: the estimated number of LEV carriers per 1000 cases from group 1 to 10.
 The 10 groups are equally sized based on the polygenic burden (PB). p1 and p10 denote the group with the lowest and the highest PB, respectively.